Illumina/manta/src/markdown/mantaUserGuide.md

 MaxDepth | Depth is greater than 3x the median chromosome depth near one or both variant breakends MaxMQ0Frac | For a small variant (<1000 bases), the fraction of reads in all samples with MAPQ0 around either breakend exceeds 0.4
 NoPairSupport | For variants significantly larger than the paired read fragment size, no paired reads support the alternate allele in any sample

+#### What do the values in Manta's VCF ID field mean?

+The VCF ID or 'identifer' field can be used for annotation, or in the case of BND ('breakend') records for translocations, the ID value is used to link breakend mates or partners.

+An example Manta VCF ID is "MantaINS:1577:0:0:0:3:0".
+The value provided in this field reflects the SV association graph edge(s) from which the SV or indel was discovered.
+The ID value provided by Manta is primarily intended for internal use by manta developers.
+The value is guaranteed to be unique within any VCF file produced by Manta, and these ID values are used to link associated breakend records using the standard VCF `MATEID` key.
+The structure of this ID may change in the future, it is safe to use the entire value as a unique key, but parsing this value may lead to incompatibilities with future updates.

+The exact meaning of the ID field for the current Manta version is described in the [following section](mantaDeveloperGuideID.md) of the [Manta developer guide](mantaDeveloperGuide.md).

 #### Converting Manta VCF to BEDPE format